nachtgold/excelvcard/README.md

 # excelvcard
-Some scripts to link the two worlds: Spreadsheets (OpenDocumentXML) and vCards
+Some scripts to link the two worlds: Spreadsheets (OpenDocumentXML) and vCards.

+The code is built upon the two libraries [openpyxl](https://pypi.python.org/pypi/openpyxl) and [vobject](https://pypi.python.org/pypi/vobject/).

 ## contacts_excel_to_vcard.py